amirafshari/news-classification/README.md

 # News Classification
-Fine Tune a LM for News Classification
+Fine-tune a LM for News Classification